The ultimate food adventure in Morocco

 If you have are planning a visit to Morocco, Marrakech is certainly on your list.
 This historic city was founded in the 11th century and since then it never failed to deliver good food to the population.
 In Jemaa El Fna, the colorful scene will grab your attention but the smoke rising from the stalls of smoked lamb will grab your heart.

-Marrakech cooks have a very special techniques of cooking lamb.
-After they are spiced and marinated, full lambs are entered into small underground ovens and left there for half a day slowely cooking and soaking the spices and hers.
+Marrakech cooks have a very special technique of cooking lamb.
+After they are spiced and marinated, full lambs are entered into small underground ovens and left there for half a day slowly cooking and soaking the spices and hers.
 The result is flavorsome meat that melts into your mouth instantly.
 The professionals know how to conceal the smell of lamb that most people hate.
-The meat falls off the bone and can be eaten with a little bit of cumin and salt.
+The meat falls off the bone and can be eaten with a little of cumin and salt.

 Tanjia require a long time to be ready.
 It takes up to five hours to prepare a single Tanjia just to make sure the meat soaks the spices completely.
 The best Tanjia joints in Marrakech are “Chez Lamine Hadj Mustapha” and “Ferkous Restaurant”.
 The masters of Tanjia that have been in this line of work for more than 25 years.

 They may not be everyone’s cup of coffee but if you are brave enough to give them a try, you will certainly love them.
 Snail stalls are everywhere around Jemaa El Fna, they are actually a symbol of the atmosphere of the whole place.

 The best part of about these snails is the broth in which they are cooked.
 This broth contains more than 15 types of herbs and have dozens of benefits for one’s health such as digestion, period cramps and flu.